Animal research at Karolinska Institutet

-A small number of pigs and sheep are used in Karolinska Institutets research, primarily into cardiovascular disorders, and a small number of primates (monkeys) are used in research into HIV and the functioning of the brain.
+A small number of pigs are used in Karolinska Institutet's research, primarily into cardiovascular disorders.

-Monkeys are used only when it is not possible to use other species.
+Monkeys are used only in the few occasions when it's not possible to use other animal species.
 They are employed primarily in research into the disorders, structure and function of the brain, and in research to produce a vaccine for HIV/AIDS.
 Monkeys are needed for this work because they are closely related to humans.

 Some medical research has to be carried out in biological systems that are as close as possible to the human body.
 However, even in complex studies it is sometimes possible to replace animal experiments with tests using cell cultures or computer models, for example.
 Alternative methods are being developed and tested at several universities in Sweden.